lubnc4261/House-Keeper/README.md

 # To-Do List

-- [x] Rewrite to v2
+- ✔️ Rewrite to v2
-- [x] Add slash-comamnds
+- ✅ Add slash-comamnds
-- [ ] Implement music-feature
-- [x] Create Ticket support
+- ✅ Create Ticket support
+- ❌ Implement music-feature
+- ❌ Add an Economy System

 # Overview

 This bot is a versatile tool designed for a range of uses, including management, utility features, and more.
 I am committed to keeping the bot up-to-date and continuously adding new features.
 If you explore the code and have any questions, suggestions, or encounter any bugs, please feel free to submit a pull request or open an issue.

-- The account that I use in the examples, `test` is entirely fictional and has no connection or association with any real individual or this Project
-- If the server has a channel named `hk-logging`, all events will be logged there.
-If such a channel does not exist, you can use the command `<setuplog` to automatically create one for you
 - The bot is initialized with a default prefix of `<` and changeable via `<prefix !`

 - Custom responses for various scenarios a command might encounter during execution, such as, but not limited to:
   - Attempting to ban a user with higher permissions than the bot
   - Trying to unban a user who is not currently banned

-- The following are the logging cases currently supported by the bot.
-  - message:
-      - edit
-      - delete
-  - channel:
-      - create
-      - delete
-      - update
-  - member:
-      - nickanme update
-      - role update
-      - ban
-      - unban
-      - join
-      - remove
-  - voice channel:
-      - join
-      - leave
-      - streaming
-  - server:
-      - invite creation
+- An effort to address the most common daily functions

 # Installation